Updated: 27 May 2022

 A solid framework for communication

-Enterprise Social Networks provide a highly effective platform for open and diverse communication in every organization.
+ESNs provide a highly effective platform for open and diverse communication – which is vital considering the impact workplace connectivity has on productivity.

-Rather than blitzing employees’ inboxes with hard-to-follow email threads, an ESN allows employees to have concise conversations displayed clearly on an activity feed.
+Rather than blitzing inboxes with hard-to-follow email threads, an ESN allows employees to have concise conversations displayed clearly on an activity feed.
+Plus, employees can create groups related to specific topics or projects to make sure everyone involved is included in the discussion.

 For example, the marketing team might create a group to discuss the content marketing calendar.
-The accounting team doesn’t need to be part of that group and wouldn’t be notified of updates.
+However, the accounting team doesn’t need to be part of that group and wouldn’t receive updates about it.

 An ESN also helps support internal communications, providing important news and updates from leaders.